komalkushwaha30/MovieCatalog/src/thoughtProcess.md

 - now we will keep the conditions like ratingVal = 10 , the filter the movies with ratings 10, and so on and store the filtered array in an variable known as movie

+Fixing the rating : I thought like if I keep the rating as 10 at first then everyone will watch the movie with highest rating so instead of that I have kept it as adjective like excellent, good, average etc

 - same I did with the years, and I took the gap of almost 50 years so that I can reduce the option in the dropdown, because user can get more confused by seeing a lot of options and may be sometimes they are not sure about the years of the movie when it released.

 - and did the same with the Genres.
 I will chage the logic of genre once I have to make the genre for the multi selecting options.